 This post from 19 December 2012 was my first response to the horrific Newtown massacre.
 I also responded to the anthropological analysis that emerged.
 This post is part of a series about the need for anthropology to directly address gun control and gun violence.
 The series includes:

-- The Gun Control Podcast – Bringing Sanity to Gun Violence (December 2015) revisits these issues.
+- The Gun Control Podcast – Bringing Sanity to Gun Violence (December 2015) attempted to summarize this issue as mass shootings continued.

-- Anthropology and Gun Violence: New Weaponry or New Gun Control?
-(December 31, 2012) is an account of how the Newtown massacre caused more gun buying than gun control.
+- Anthropology and Gun Violence: New Guns or New Gun Control?
+(December 31, 2012) was an account of how the Newtown massacre caused more gun buying than gun control.

 - Gun Culture and Anthropology on Culture (July 2012) began the series as a form of reflecting on the use of culture beyond anthropology.